swedieman/taskmanager/README.md

 ## Known Issues
 * There is currently nothing that checks that all fields are filled in when create a new task.
 * When sorting by column the sort order is not always correct.
-* Sometimes different tasks can get the same ID which may result in unexpected behavior as the backend will delete or edit the first task it finds (which may be different from the one you want to modify).

 ## Available Scripts